-Manufacturers of all sizes must compete in a global economy by selling not only to U.S. customers but also to the billions of consumers outside the United States, supporting American jobs and production.
-In the face of growing competition with China and other countries, global supply chain disruptions, technological changes, increasing uncertainty and other challenges, manufacturers need U.S. policies that improve their competitiveness, increase business predictability and boost their ability to reach new customers abroad.
-Such policies will result in more American jobs and prosperity.
+Manufacturers of all sizes must be able to compete in a global economy by selling not only to U.S. customers but also to the billions of consumers outside the United States, supporting American jobs and production.
+In the face of growing competition with China and other countries, global supply chain disruptions, technological changes, increasing uncertainty and other challenges, manufacturers need U.S. trade policies that open markets, improve their competitiveness, increase business predictability and boost their ability to reach new customers abroad.
+Such approaches will result in more American jobs and prosperity for our businesses, workers and communities.